omartchik/omartchik/README.md

 ********** Here some ideas of what I'm doing these days *************

-- 🔭 I’m currently working on ...
-Web apps for designers
+- 🔭 I’m currently working on ...CBTC
-- 🌱 I’m still learning ...
-Ruby On Rails
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-Basics of Ruby On Rails
+Basics of industrial programmation
-- 📫 How to reach me: ... https://twitter.com/rachediomar5
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -------------------------------------------------------------------